okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-basic-sign-in/main/java/pwdoptionalusecase.md

->
-> To learn about a sign-in use case where the password is optional, see the [Sign in with email only](/docs/guides/pwd-optional-sign-in-email/java/main/) guide.
+<br />To learn about a sign-in use case where the password is optional, see [Sign in with email only](/docs/guides/pwd-optional-sign-in-email/java/main/).